-Scope of business grows rapidly in the BIN area.
+Chinese tourists in the Arctic; photo: Valery Vasilevsky Scope of business grows rapidly in the BIN area.
 Companies with headquarter in the BIN area generated 90 billion Euro in 2016.
-In total, 5 percent of gross turnover at country or territory level, where reported from the BIN regions.
 Gross Value Added including public services reached 71.4 billion Euro including Russia or 7 percent of national gross value creation.
 Given the large land areas and spread population, a surprisingly large economy is present in the north with obvious expansion opportunities if more people and capital were mobilized.